-- All staff receive training in Online Safety in order to model best practice, support students and facilitate student education in this area. - Online Safety is taught to all students throughout the curriculum and especially via the Technology curriculum, PSHE lessons, assemblies, external speakers and via Tutors. - The school works in partnership with parents to help their children engage safely and responsibly with social media, and provides Parentzone as a free resource. - The school recognises the possible criminal nature of cyberbullying, and the DSL and other Pastoral Leaders attend regular training to keep up to date on legal responsibilities.
+- All staff receive training in Online Safety in order to model best practice, support students and facilitate student education in this area. - Online Safety is taught to all students throughout the curriculum and especially via the Technology curriculum, PSHE lessons, assemblies, external speakers and via Tutors.

+- The school recognises that working alongside students to support them in their online activities is more effective than a prohibitionist approach.
+The school therefore aims to build and support digital agency for students. - Equally, the school makes clear to students that with the rights they enjoy around the use of technology come responsibilities, chief among which is to remember that there is no distinction between online and in-person behaviour; both are 'real world' behaviours, and students must remember to behave appropriately and with kindness, whatever the medium. - The school works in partnership with parents to help their children engage safely and responsibly with social media, and provides The Wellbeing Hub as a free resource. - The school recognises the possible criminal nature of cyberbullying, and the DSL and other Pastoral Leaders attend regular training to keep up to date on legal responsibilities.